ST422 - Introduction to Mathematical Statistics II

 - Prerequisites: ST 421

-- Term & Frequency: Spring and Summer II
+- Term & Frequency: Fall and Spring

 - Student Audience: Upper Division undergraduates majoring in Statistics, Graduate Students in Economics or seeking graduate minor degrees in statistics.